dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 Eventual security analysis may be a consideration in choosing between levels.
-For example, if the security of the hybrid scheme is dependent on system policy, then cryptographic analysis must necessarily be reliant on specific policies and it may not be possible to describe a scheme's security in a standalone sense.
+For example, if the security of the hybrid scheme is dependent on system policy, then cryptographic analysis must necessarily be reliant on specific policies, and it may not be possible to describe a scheme's security in a standalone sense.

 |--------------------------------------------| --------- |